Childhood dementia: Psychological impact

 skills, loss of vision and hearing, mood disorders, psychosis (including hallucinations and delusions) and incontinence.
 This situation can cause many emotional changes for parents and children.
-The psychological impacts that it has on children are confusion/frustration, loss of independence, social isolation, and fear, while parents often experience self-blame, stress, financial problems, and a loss of identity.
+The psychological impacts that it has on children are confusion/frustration, loss of independence, social isolation, and fear, while parents often experience self-blame, stress, and a loss of identity.
 For example, sleep disturbances and behavioral difficulties can exacerbate parent distress, anxiety, sleep quality and subsequent capacity to care for their child's healthcare needs.

 Epidemiology

 Current estimates place the incidence of childhood dementias at 1 in 1186 births.
 This is higher than the incidence of some diseases with more widespread awareness, such as cystic fibrosis (affecting around 1 in 3000-4000 births) and spinal muscular atrophy (around 1 in 11000 births).

 Meanwhile, the estimates for the prevalence are lower, at 1 in 3484 people in the general population and 1 in 1715 among children.